Tom drinks some whiskey by the side of the road, and he watches the truck driver drive away.

 The strange man recognizes Tom, and Tom realizes that he's staring at his childhood preacher.

 The preacher's name is Reverend Jim Casy, but as it turns out, he's no longer a preacher.
 Casy left the religious life a while back and decided to leave town.

 Casy tells Tom about the various sins he committed while he was a preacher, not the least of which was sleeping with the female congregants.
 A lot.
-Apparently, there was a good deal of rolling around in the grass, if you catch our drift.

 The preacher had a ton of guilt about sleeping with his congregants, but he started to think about the idea of sin.
 He says, "There ain't no sin and there ain't no virtue.
 There's just stuff people do.
 It's all part of the same thing" (4.35).